UniMath/agda-unimath/src/category-theory/opposite-precategories.lagda.md

 ## Idea

-Let `C` be a precategory, it's opposite precategory `Cᵒᵖ` is given by reversing every morphism.
+Let `C` be a precategory, its opposite precategory `Cᵒᵖ` is given by reversing every morphism.

 ## Definition